Parenthood (2010 TV series)

-The series ran for six seasons from March 6, 2010 to January 29, 2015.
+The series ran for six seasons from March 2, 2010, to January 29, 2015.
 The series was well received by television critics and earned several nominations and awards, including one Vision Award, a Critics' Choice Television Award, two Television Academy Honors awards, four Young Artist Awards, and three Entertainment Industries Council PRISM Awards.
 Despite positive reviews, the series never gained a strong audience; the pilot received the highest audience figures, with ratings declining thereafter.

 The sixth and final season, consisting of 13 episodes, premiered on September 25, 2014.
-The series finale aired on January 29, 2015.
+The series concluded on January 29, 2015.

 Series overview

-The series is set in Berkeley, California on the east shore of the San Francisco Bay.
-The show revolves around three generations of the Braverman family: the patriarch Ezekiel "Zeek" Braverman, the matriarch Camille Braverman, and the families of their four children Adam, Sarah, Crosby, and Julia.
-Adam is married to Kristina and they have three children, Haddie, Max and Nora.
-Max is diagnosed with Asperger's.
-Sarah is divorced from Seth and has two teen children, Amber and Drew.
-Crosby is married to Jasmine and has a son, Jabbar, and a daughter Aida.
-Julia is married to Joel and has a daughter, Sydney, and a son, Victor, whom they adopted after finding themselves unable to conceive a second child.
+The series is set in Berkeley, California, on the eastern shore of the San Francisco Bay.
+It follows three generations of the Braverman family: the patriarch, Ezekiel "Zeek" Braverman; the matriarch, Camille Braverman; and the families of their four children—Adam, Sarah, Crosby, and Julia.

+Adam is married to Kristina, and they have three children: Haddie, Max, and Nora.
+Max is diagnosed with Asperger’s syndrome.
+Sarah is divorced from Seth and has two teenage children, Amber and Drew.
+Crosby is married to Jasmine, with whom he has a son, Jabbar, and a daughter, Aida.
+Julia is married to Joel, and they have a daughter, Sydney, as well as a son, Victor, whom they adopted after struggling to conceive a second child.